INSAlgo/Dijkstra-Chan/README.md

  - `cd Dijkstra-Chan/`
  - logs are in `bot.log`

-If you want to add new games, just clone them in the `games` folder.
-You will have to pull the updates manually. (submodules are a pain, please don't try them again)
+Games updates must be pulled manually (submodules are a pain, please don't try it again).

 ## Discord Token